 (Updated March 2023)

 Fast food.
 It’s everywhere.
 And we eat a lot of it.
-It’s safe to say that Americans love their fast food - as you’ll see in this article.
+It’s safe to say that Americans love their fast food restaurants - as you’ll see in this article.

 Let’s take a look.

-Does age play a role in fast food consumption?
+Does age play a role in consumption of fast food?
 We learned that 44.9% of Americans aged 20-39 eat fast food on any given day.
 Slightly less, you'll find 37.7% of the 40-59 years old population partaking, and only 24.1% of the 60+ crowd indulging in fast food.
 Do people younger than 60 eat out more because they are still in the workforce and have the income to do so?
 Maybe.
 People older than 60 are generally moving out of the workforce and now have time to cook for themselves at home.
 Fast food is expensive, too, and retirement can leave people with fixed incomes.
 It’s possible that they are choosing to eat at home to be healthier and save money.

 According to the data, it appears as though the group consuming fast food the most was the African American population, with 42.4% partaking on any given day.
-The Asian Americans consumed the least, with only 30.6% visiting fast food restaurants,
+The Asian Americans consumed the least, with only 30.6% visiting fast food restaurants.

 It’s no secret that Americans eat a LOT of fast food.
 In 2018, the CDC reported that roughly one out of every 3 Americans were consuming some type of fast food on any given day.